dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 ## Multiple Availability Zones

 Starting with CSM 1.14.0, the PowerMax CSI driver supports multiple availability zones (AZ) for block protocols.
 Availability Zones permit provisioning of volumes on storage arrays that are dedicated to a set of cluster nodes.
 Cluster nodes in an AZ will only access storage in the same AZ.
 Arrays in an AZ will not be used to provision storage to nodes which are not in the same AZ.
-This may be of benefit when stricter control of access to storage is needed or for disaster preparation use case.
+This may be of benefit when stricter control of access to storage is needed or for disaster preparation use cases.
+Unlike the [topology support](#topology-support) mentioned earlier, multi AZ support restricts driver access to storage to only from arrays within the cluster node's AZ.
+No host registration nor storage connectivity setup is performed to arrays not in the node's AZ.

-Avaibalility Zones support the use of a single StorageClass that is not associated with any specific PowerMax array or storage resource pool (SRP).
-Each cluster node must be labelled with topology labels which match the labels in the secret.
+Availability Zones support the use of a single StorageClass that is not associated with any specific PowerMax array or storage resource pool (SRP).
+Each cluster node must be labelled with topology labels that match the labels in the secret for the AZ local target array.
+This allows for using minimal storage classes which can more easily adapt to changes in the storage and cluster environment, thus reducing management activities.

 Requirements: